 Being victimized by others you expect protection from also creates a negative and distorted sense of one’s identity and self-worth.
 Feelings of abandonment and betrayal are common in such situations, as is ambivalence about the “love-hate” relationship with the abuser.
 Victims often blame themselves for the abuse.
 They look for personal faults and mistakes that can be corrected in order to prevent further abuse.

 Symptoms of Trauma in Women

 Sexual trauma can cause a severe trauma reaction and can result in PTSD.
-Many survivors of sexual trauma are easily startled, reluctant to be touched (even lovingly), fearful, and are preoccupied with distressful memories and thoughts about the event.
+Many survivors of sexual trauma are easily startled, reluctant to be touched (even lovingly), fearful, and preoccupied with distressful memories and thoughts about the event.
 For some, touch, even in wanted physical intimacy, can trigger such symptoms as flashbacks, revulsion, and fear.

-Other instances of appropriate touch such as medical exams can trigger PTSD as well.
+Other instances of appropriate touch, such as medical exams, can trigger PTSD as well.
 Some survivors have an opposite response and become numb, apathetic, or under-responsive to intimacy and touch.
 They also may experience periods of dissociation or extreme detachment.

-How The Ranch TN Can Help
+How Recovery Ranch TN Can Help

 If you or a loved one is a woman who has experienced trauma or sexual abuse, contact Recovery Ranch TN at 1.844.876.7680 for help.
 Our therapists specialize in working with women and trauma, so you can feel at ease knowing you’re in good hands.